 All children are encouraged to be actively involved in Science lessons.
 Diversity is valued and teaching is targeted to meet the needs of individual learners.
 Children whose first language is not English are supported initially through the native language to access the Science curriculum.
 Immersion then assists them to develop skills in all curriculum areas, very quickly.

-Science Boffins visiting school (assembly and workshops) 13th March
+Science Boffins visiting school (assembly and workshops) W/B Monday 12th March 2018

 ElectroCity with year 3 - TBC